 All natural phenomena, including the human body, could be investigated, comprehended and interrogated as cases or instances of universal laws of nature.
 Furthermore, these laws…were the manifestations of the intelligent designs of a divine creator…[who] created a natural world that was rational and explicable.3

 This explanation has some appeal, but it does overstate the inevitability of the Western worldview.
 The Islamic understanding of the relationship between God and his creation was not markedly different from the Christian one, and yet religious considerations ultimately became an obstacle to Islamic scientific progress (here).
 Western science might have been similarly blocked, had Western thinkers not been more open to pagan ideas (here).
-Nevertheless, by the time that Western science came to China, the idea that there were discoverable and comprehensible laws of nature had taken firm hold in the West.
+Nevertheless, by the time Western science came to China, the idea that there were discoverable and comprehensible laws of nature had taken firm hold in the West.

 For the Chinese, the purpose of knowledge was to better manage the world, not to decipher it.
 Their emphasis was on agriculture, statecraft and military strategy, and to a lesser degree, on artisanal skills.
 The purpose of knowledge, said Wang Guonan, was “to nurture, to grow, to harvest, and to preserve the natural world.”
 Feng Yingjing likewise sought to “employ the talents beneath the heaven and maintain the order of the world.”4